 Step 5: On the General or Policy tab, look for the option related to writing a policy.
 Turn the tab off and press OK.

-If you have removed the write protection on your media storage but are still unable to format SD card, you may want to try using third-party formatting software.
-On your first google search, you’ll find tons of options available, including free ones.
-Some of the most credible are the SD Association utilities, which can help to solve a number of problems with the SD card.
+If you have removed the write protection on your media storage but are still unable to format an SD card, you may want to try using third-party formatting software.
+On your first Google search, you’ll find tons of options available, including free ones.
+One of the most credible providers is the SD Association Utilities, which can help to solve several problems with the SD card.

 Solution 3: Formatting SD card using Windows Disk Management

-If you can’t format SD card in the usual way, you can try to do so forcefully by means of Windows Disk Management, an advanced built-in program designed to format disks.
+If you can’t format an SD card in the usual way, you can try to do so forcefully through Windows Disk Management, an advanced built-in program designed to format disks.

 Step 2: Right-click on the SD card and choose Format from the menu list.